Scotland - Campbeltown

 Kilkerran 12 Years Old Single Malt Whisky - The Revival Legend of Campbeltown

-Kilkerran 12 Years Old is the core expression from Mitchell's Glengyle Distillery, perfectly showcasing the unique oily texture and charming coastal notes typical of Campbeltown whisky in Scotland.
-This whisky is non-chill filtered and contains no added coloring, a true display of pure craftsmanship.
+Kilkerran 12 Years Old is the core expression from Mitchell's Glengyle Distillery, perfectly capturing the unique oiliness and enchanting coastal influence of Campbeltown whiskies.
+This whisky is non-chill filtered and contains no added coloring, representing a pure craft approach.

 | Brand | Kilkerran (Glengyle Distillery) |